The forest offers a wide range of outdoor recreational opportunities:

-- The APV area at Pike State Forest is closed from the day after the end of deer gun season until March 31.
+- The APV area at Pike State Forest is closed from the second Monday morning in December until the first Friday morning in April.

 - All transport vehicles and trailers should be parked in the designated parking area for safety concerns.

 - Maximum speed limits are 5 mph in the parking area.
 At no time shall an APV be operated at a speed greater than that necessary to stop the vehicle in the assured clear distance.